Br0wncoat/AiCore-Loan-Analysis/README.md

   - Load and clean data using `db_utils.py`.
   - Perform exploratory analysis with plots and statistical summaries.
   - Investigate correlations, outliers, and key data characteristics.
+  - Generate a cleaned data file `loan_payments_cleaned.csv` for subsequent analysis.

 #### EDA_analysis.ipynb

 - **Purpose**: Advanced data analysis and visualization.
+- **Prerequisite**: Ensure you run `EDA_clean.ipynb` first to generate the `loan_payments_cleaned.csv` file that this notebook will use.
 - **Features**:
+- **Features**:
   - In-depth analysis of loan recoveries, charged-off loans, and potential future risks.
   - Visualization of key metrics and insights.
   - Enhanced data processing and statistical analysis techniques.

 - **Running the Notebooks**:
+  - Begin with `EDA_clean.ipynb` to preprocess data and produce the cleaned dataset.
-  - Open notebooks in Jupyter or a compatible IDE.
+  - Next, open `EDA_analysis.ipynb` in Jupyter or a compatible IDE.
-  - Run cells sequentially for data analysis and visualization.
+  - Run cells sequentially for advanced data analysis and visualization based on the cleaned dataset.

 ---